PyEED/CANDy/README.md

 ## Acknowledgements

-CANDy communicates with and/or references the following separate libraries, packages abd tools:
+CANDy communicates with and/or references the following separate libraries, packages and tools:

 - [Biopython](https://biopython.org/)
 - [pandas](https://pandas.pydata.org/)